aaronwalton61/FeatherRobot/README.md

 Sketches:
 ------
-+ Blink - simple blink LED test for esp8266 Huzzah
+* Blink - simple blink LED test for esp8266 Huzzah
-+ WiFi - Log into WiFi
+* WiFi - Log into WiFi
-+ WiFiList - sketch that prints (displays) list of WiFi
+* WiFiList - sketch that prints (displays) list of WiFi
+* FeatherOLED128x32 - Test sketch for featheroled 128x32
-+ esp8266-robot - basic REST interface driven robot uses interface to control robot
+* esp8266-robot - basic REST interface driven robot uses interface to control robot
-+ interface - html based interface to REST driven robot, needs the ip and needs to be on the same network as REST robot
+* interface - html based interface to REST driven robot, needs the ip and needs to be on the same network as REST robot

 # Hardware: